Skip to content

 If you don't activate an environment and use "conda list" command then it will show packages in root environment.

-Install/Uninstall Packages in a Anaconda Virtual Environment
+Install/Uninstall Packages in a Conda Environment

 NOTE: Users can only install/uninstall packages in their private environment.
 Users don't have access to install/uninstall packages in root and shared environments.